 To declare a major in our college, students must be able to graduate on time as outlined in the USF Degree Progression Policy.
 The goals of this policy are to ensure students can graduate timely with the lowest overall costs.
 This allows our students to more rapidly progress through their degree programs and move into the work force without a large student loan debt.
-For a student who transfers to USF as a Junior (will be earning at least 60 hours prior to entry), the student will be restricted to declaring majors in which they are able to graduate within the next two years (after completing approximately 60 new credit hours).
+For example, a student who transfers to USF as a Junior (has at least 60 hours earned prior to first USF semester), the student will be restricted to declaring majors in which they are able to graduate within the next two years (after completing approximately 60 new credit hours).

 To meet the Degree Progression Policy and graduate on time, transfer students interested in pursuing natural sciences and mathematics majors will need transfer credits complete in specific science and math coursework prior to entry.
 To maximize opportunity for students to pursue a natural science or mathematics major, we have created flexible (where possible) sets of courses to meet admission criteria.
 Each list of admission criteria are designed to address the different progression needs for our varied majors.

 Admission criteria for our different majors are as listed:

-- Transfer Admission Requirements for Biomedical Sciences, Biology and Microbiology majors
+- Biomedical Sciences, Biology and Microbiology majors Transfer Admission Requirements

 - Chemistry majors Transfer Admission Requirements

-- Transfer Admission Requirements for the Environmental Science and Policy major and the Geology majors
+- Environmental Science and Policy major and the Geology majors Transfer Admission Requirements